create3000/x_ite/docs/_posts/components/Sound/PeriodicWave.md

 PeriodicWave defines a periodic waveform that can be used to shape the output of an Oscillator.#10;

-The PeriodicWave node belongs to the **Sound** component and requires at least level **2,** its default container field is *periodicWave.* It is available from X3D version 4.0 or higher.
+The PeriodicWave node belongs to the **Sound** component and requires at least support level **2,** its default container field is *periodicWave.* It is available from X3D version 4.0 or higher.

 ## Hierarchy